dessentialist/growth_model/README.md

 ## 🎯 Roadmap

-- [ ] Additional product types
+- [ ] Additional product types and market dynamics
 - [ ] Enhanced visualization options
 - [ ] Performance optimization
 - [ ] Cloud deployment support
 - [ ] API endpoints for external integration
+- [ ] Multi-market support (EU, Asia, etc.)

 ---

-**Note**: This is a research and analysis tool.
+**Note**: This is a research and analysis tool designed to be industry-agnostic.
+You can model any sector or product by configuring the inputs.
 Results should be validated against real-world data and used as part of a comprehensive analysis framework.